uvacw/inca/doc/gettingstarted.md

 ## And now?

-Please check the [Contributing Code Guide](https://github.com/uvacw/inca/blob/development/doc/Contributing%20Code%20Guide.md) for the next steps!
+Please check the [Contributing Code Guide](https://github.com/uvacw/inca/blob/development/doc/contributing_code_guide.md) for the next steps!

+Check out [Tips and tricks](https://github.com/uvacw/inca/blob/development/doc/tips_and_tricks.md) for more helpful commands.

 ## [OPTIONAL] Make INCA available as a module that can be imported from everywhere
 If you are a USER of INCA (i.e., not a DEVELOPER; you do not really want to work on INCA an contribute, but just use it), you can now install Inca as a module that is available from anywhere on your system: